-Social Psychology 3 of
+Social Psychology 3 cr.

-Astudy of how social forces impact on individual attitudes and behavior.
+A study of how social forces impact on individual attitudes and behavior.
 The course will include topics such as social cognition and attribution theory, interpersonal relationships, group dynamics, social influence, and prejudice.
 Research and methodology will be stressed.
 Prerequisite(s): PSYC 172.

-PSYC 275 Educational Psychology
+PSYC 275 Educational Psychology 3 cr.